 The rate of yield or average rate of yield shall be determined on the basis of the actual circumstances in which processing operations are, or are to be, carried out.
-This rate may be adjusted subsequently, where appropriate.
+This rate may be adjusted, where appropriate, in accordance with Articles 19 and 20.